Cloud-PG/XDC-AH-demo/docs/README.md

 ### What is going to be deployed?

-The following example will deploy ...
+The following example will deploy one XCache server per VM + a unique XCache federator and an instance running a plain server from where the xrdcp commands can be tested.
+You can find below the yaml configuration files for the complete deployment on K8s and, at the bottom, a summary of what is going to be demo-ed (other than deployment).

 ### Deploy K8d XCache service